Investment property tax spreadsheet

-Keep track of your investment property income and expenses with our downloadable spreadsheet.
+Keep track of your property-related income and expenses with our downloadable investment property spreadsheet.

 You’ll need to provide your accountant some basic information regarding your investment property, such as the address, the number of days during the tax year that the property was rented and any assets you’ve sold or purchased for the property.
 In addition to this, you’ll need to provide a list of expenses related to the property, and the income you’ve earned from it.